indicate0/speach-to-text/README.md

 # speech to text
-see the sub dir different models
+see the sub dir for different models